-We will share information with the school or other setting the pupil is moving to.
+We will share information with the school or other setting that the pupil is moving to.
 We will agree with parents and pupils which information will be shared as part of this.

 Typically, transitions can be a particularly stressful time for children with SEND and we will look for ways to support them to reduce this anxiety.
 With the move to secondary school, we will look for opportunities to visit, as well as liaising with the Inclusion team.
-Transitions within school will be prepared for by thorough communication between class teachers and the preparation of a transition book.
+Transitions within school will be prepared for by thorough communication between class teachers and one page profile pages.